Jimeno0/TableQueryWidget/README.md

 * It works with Bootrstap so we have to replace the index.html and the init.js files from our web app (or add the code lines that you can find below comments like //Bootstrap).

+* Copy the TableQuerys folder inside the stemapp/widgets directory

-* The we need to go to the list.json file inside stemap/widgets and add the widget name to the list:
+* And finally we need to go to the list.json file inside stemapp/widgets and add the widget name to the list:

   * ![AddNameToList](ReadmeImages/AddNameToList.png)